sopel-irc/cookiecutter-sopel/README.md

 # cookiecutter-sopel
-Template for Sopel modules.
+Plugin template for Sopel 7 and higher.
 To use:

 ```sh
 pip install cookiecutter